 Please use caution when travelling to Crater Lake National Park during the winter.
 All vehicles must carry chains or have winter traction tires installed on their vehicle.
 For the latest road restrictions and closures, check out Oregon Department of Transportation Trip Check website and the Crater Lake current conditions page.

 During the winter, overnight parking is allowed only at park headquarters.
 Overnight parking at Rim Village is prohibited.
 In addition to their backcountry permit, overnight campers will be given a parking pass to display in their windshield.
-Those wanting to access West Rim Drive will need to ski or snowshoe up the one mile Raven Trail.
+Those wanting to access West Rim Drive will need to ski or snowshoe up the one mile Raven Trail, keeping in mind that this trail does cross through avalanche terrain.